 If you have other vertigo-causing health conditions such as those listed above, we suggest trying natural remedies for vertigo.
 Many studies back the claims of patients who use natural relief options such as upper cervical care, acupuncture, canalith repositioning exercises, and aromatherapy.
 Let’s deep dive into each vertigo relief option below:

-A 2015 study shares that acupuncture works well in relieving dizziness and vertigo.
+A 2015 study shares that acupuncture works well in relieving dizziness after flying and vertigo.
 Essentially, it is a traditional medicine technique that aims to activate pressure points using thin needles.
 Many patients with Meniere’s, vestibular neuritis, and other vestibular disorders try acupuncture to relieve their symptoms.
 However, on average, it takes five sessions for a patient to start seeing improvements.

 Aromatherapy is one of the most popular relaxation techniques.
 It requires the use of essential oils extracted from herbs and flowers, and sometimes, wood.
 You can either use a diffuser to inhale your chosen essential oil or combine a few drops with a carrier solution and massage on your temples, forehead, and neck.